-If we look into the history of our failed relationships then we will see that we carry a lot of emotional baggage be it from our childhood or our earlier relationships and we end up self-sabotaging the beautiful relationship we have at present.
+If we look into the history of our failed relationships, then we will see that we carry a lot of emotional baggage be it from our childhood or our earlier relationships.
+And that’s how we end up self-sabotaging our relationships.

-Psychologist Annie Tanasugarn in an article in Medium writes: Rebounds have been known to increase negative emotional dependency, are used as unhealthy coping strategies to mask deeper pain and are seen as toxic to personal awareness and growth.
-For healthy growth post break-up, it’s necessary for people to give themselves enough time to examine their behavior, what the relationship brought them and taught them, and how to improve upon themselves for their next relationship.”
+Psychologist Annie Tanasugarn in an article in Medium writes, “Rebound relationships have been known to increase negative emotional dependency, are used as unhealthy coping strategies to mask deeper pain, and seen as toxic to personal awareness and growth.
+For healthy growth post-breakup, it’s necessary for people to give themselves enough time to examine their behavior, what the relationship brought them and taught them, and how to improve upon themselves for their next relationship.”

 7. “Our sense of entitlement ruins a relationship”

-Millennials are an entitled lot, there’s no denying the fact.
-They rarely see their parents’ struggles since they are being cocooned from it and they grow up with the idea that there is a shortcut to success be it in achieving career or relationship goals.
+Millennials are an entitled lot, there’s no denying the fact and that’s mainly why relationships fail in this generation a lot.
+They rarely see their parents’ struggles since they are being cocooned from them and they grow up with the idea that there is a shortcut to success be it in achieving career or relationship goals.

 8. “Failed relationships are the result of too much insecurity”